hoplon/castra/README.md

 Notice how similar the two cases are.
 The main difference is at step 3.
-In the local loop the callback directly updates the `id` cell with the synchronous `reset!` function.
-In the remote loop the `c/record` cell is updated asynchronously via Castra.
+In the local loop the callback directly updates the `id` cell with the synchronously with `reset!`.
+In the remote loop the `c/record` cell is updated asynchronously with Castra.

 ## Examples